Are you tired of fighting to get your child in their high chair at mealtimes?

 1. Make It Gradual

 If your child is showing all the signs of being ready to stop sitting in high chairs but isn’t trying to escape yet, you can take your time transitioning from the high chair.

 Start by having your child sit in a booster chair or regular chair for snacks, but keep using the high chair for meals until you know they are fully capable of sitting still through the entire meal.

 You could also keep the high chair for really messy meals.

 2. Consider A Booster

-Strapped boosters are an excellent next step if your child will sit in one.
+Strapped boosters are a great next step if your child will sit in one.
 When choosing a booster seat, pick one that has straps for the child and straps to the chair.
 Avoid restaurant-style boosters, as they can easily topple over.

 There are also space saver high chairs, which sit atop a chair and can become strapped boosters by merely removing the tray and pulling them up to the table.
 Try adding some stickers with your child’s favorite characters to make the booster more enticing.

 3. Make it Child-Sized

 If your child won’t sit in a booster, but you’re not comfortable with them sitting at the tall kitchen chairs, then a child-sized table and chairs set may be a great alternative.

 They can sit in a chair without the worry of falling a few feet to the ground.
 You could also invite their friends over and let them have a little “dinner party” at the table.